 Average reaction time is about three-fourths of a second.
 But that is only an average.
 It might be less with one driver and as long as two or three seconds or more with another.
-Age, physical condition, alertness, coordination, and eyesight all play a part.
+Age, physical condition, alertness, coordination, and evesight all play a part.
 So do alcohol, drugs, and frustration.
-But even in three-fourths of a second, a vehicle moving at 60 mph (100 km/h) travels 66 feet (20 m).
+But even in three-fourths of a second. a vehicle moving at 100 km/h (60 mph) travels 20 m (66 ft).
 That could be a lot of distance in an emergency, so keeping enough space between the vehicle and others is important.